Parliamentary procedure in the corporate world: Use of parliamentary authorities in corporate meetings in the United States

-In general

 State statutes typically do not prescribe a particular parliamentary authority to be used in corporate meetings.
 For instance, the Davis-Stirling Act, a California statute, provides that certain business meetings "shall be conducted in accordance with a recognized system of parliamentary procedure or any parliamentary procedures the association may adopt."

 Donald A. Tortorice's The Modern Rules of Order is a parliamentary manual for use in the corporate world.
 His book includes statements such as "Procedural measures are no substitute for leadership" and "A principal element of these rules is to place the requisite authority in the hands of the Chair to lead the meeting through its business, using these rules as a guide to what should be done and not as an unyielding mandate as to what must be done."
 However, it is noted that the motion to appeal from the decision of the chair or to declare the chair vacant and elect a new chair remains a procedural safeguard to abuses by the chair.